damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 Jesus was a carpenter.
 Not a CEO or position demanding high organizational authority.

-The lesson here is we shuold not look down on anyone.
-We should respect those who clean the floors as much as the CEO.
+The lesson here is to not look down on anyone.
+Respect those who clean the floors as much as the CEO.
 All work has dignity the way God designed it.

 Work as a Service